This post may contain affiliate links. Please read our disclosure policy.

 Substitutions and variations

-• You can skip the step where you toast the pine nuts if you wish, but it won't be quite as flavorful.
+• You can skip the step where you toast the pine nuts, but it won’t be quite as flavorful.

-• I recommend adjusting ingredient quantities to customize the pesto to your needs.
+• Adjust the ingredient quantities to customize the pesto to your needs.
 Want more garlic?
 Go ahead and add in more.
 Want more oil?
 Drizzle it in.
 Red pepper flakes for a bit of spice?
 Why not.
-It's easy to adapt to your tastes.
+It’s easy to adapt!

 • If you want to brighten it up even more, add a squeeze of fresh lemon juice to this pesto.